bryanmayer/CMV-Primary-Infection/README.md

 Figures and tables included in the manuscript were generated from this code.
 Model fitting was done using a cluster server.
 The code used for that analysis is in this repo but only for reference.
 R version and package version information (including the info from the server) is available in the [R-version-info directory](https://github.com/bryanmayer/CMV-Primary-Infection/tree/master/R-version-info).

 citation:
 Mayer BT, Matrajt L, Krantz E, Corey L, Casper C, Gantt S, Schiffer JT.
 “Dynamics of persistent oral cytomegalovirus shedding during primary infection in Ugandan infants.”
 Journal of Infectious Diseases.
-2016. http://jid.oxfordjournals.org/content/early/2016/09/19/infdis.jiw442.
-DOI: 10.1093/infdis/jiw442
+214(11): 1735-1743.
+2016.
+PMID: 27651417, PMCID: PMC5144733.DOI: 10.1093/infdis/jiw442